NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/controllers/filters.md

 You can override the built-in `ResultFilterAttribute` to create result filters.
 The [AddHeaderAttribute](xref:mvc/controllers/filters#add-header-attribute) class shown above is an example of a result filter.

+>[!TIP]
-Tip: If you need to add headers to the response, do so before the action result executes.
+> If you need to add headers to the response, do so before the action result executes.
 Otherwise, the response may have been sent to the client, and it will be too late to modify it.
 For a result filter, this means adding the header in `OnResultExecuting` rather than `OnResultExecuted`.

 ## Filters vs. Middleware